 Because almost all of Lapland lies above the Arctic Circle, summer means that the sun (or more accurately daylight) doesn’t go away for between two and four months, depending on how north you venture.
 In northernmost Finland, the sun just circles in the sky all day and all night.
 Farther south, the sun may dip behind the fells or trees, but the sky remains bright.

 In true scientific terms, the Midnight Sun appears only as far south as the Arctic Circle.
 One day a year (the summer solstice), the sun will rise and not set until the next night.
 However, in practical terms, nighttime vanishes on the Arctic Circle about a month before.
 It’s a phenomenon known only to Arctic countries, like Finland, Sweden, Norway, Denmark (Greenland), Iceland, Russia, the United States (Alaska), and Canada.

 In Finnish Lapland, even the towns and villages south of the Arctic Circle benefit from impossibly long summer days.

-On the Arctic Circle, the Midnight Sun promises night-time adventures from mid-May to mid-August.
+On the Arctic Circle, the Sun That Never Sets promises night-time adventures from mid-May to mid-August.
 In the northernmost village in Finland, true night ends in late March and doesn’t come back until mid-September.